inadarei/microservices-workspace/README.md

    actualy serve from.
 Kong saves its state in a Postgres database.
 4. Reliably set up database that a microservice can use (MySQL for the sake of the demo).
    Database setup uses Docker volumes and survives container restarts/crashes.
+5. Each microservice is checked into their own Git repository.
+This repository simply orchestrates creation of a single point, from which all developers can grab the entire project and easily build it.

+As systems get large you may not be able  to use this approach for the entire project.
+Especially in case of large and advanced microservices deployments where companies find themselves running hundreds of services.
+However, this simple approach is very convenient for sub-systems, subdomains of a larger system, where services are still very much related.
+To access services in other sub-systems a lot of teams treat those on par with external APIs and just access stable production or sandbox versions.

+We assume that you will use your own judgement about what services to pull in as submodules and which to treat as "external dependencies".
+Loosely coupled approach of submodules gives a lot of flexibility in making such judgement calls.

+**ATTENTION:** unfortunately, git doesn't update external submodules when they change so we highyl recomment running `git submodule update --init --recursive` in the main repo, frequently.

 ## Installing